pallets/flask/docs/quickstart.rst

 tells Flask to behave as though it's handling a request even while we use a Python shell.
 See :ref:`context-locals`. ::

-    from flask import Flask, url_for
+    from flask import Flask, escape, url_for

     app = Flask(__name__)